Mathematical physics of information processing systems

 As secondary affiliation I’m part of the Theoretical and Scientific Data Science group at SISSA.

-The website of the CHORAL team can be found here.
+The website of my group, the CHORAL team, can be found here.

 Both my institutes are located in Trieste, a gorgeous Italian city famous for its quality of life and known as the “city of science”.
 Among many others, an enjoyable feature of ICTP is its location: it is easy to go for a swim at lunch time :)